Today's Articles

 He received a scholarship to the Eastman School of Music in Rochester, New York.
 He earned a master's degree in 1940, studying composition with Bernard Rogers and then with Howard Hanson until 1941.
 One year later, Kay enlisted in the U.S. Naval Reserves and served three and a half years as a musician second class in Quonset Point, Rhode Island.
 He played the flute, saxophone, and piccolo in the Navy band.

 He wrote the film scores for two television documentaries for The Twentieth Century series on CBS, "F.D.R.: Third Term to Pearl Harbor" and "Submarine!," and another documentary called New York: City of Magic.
-In 1965 Kay was a visiting professor at Boston University.
+In 1965, Kay was a visiting professor at Boston University.
 One year later, Bucknell University in Lewisburg, Pennsylvania, awarded him his second honorary doctorate in music.
-In 1966--67 he was a visiting professor at the University of California at Los Angeles.
+In 1966--67, he was a visiting professor at the University of California at Los Angeles.
 He wrote Markings in 1966, an essay for orchestra that took its title from Dag Hammarskjold's book, published posthumously.
-Kay received a permanent appointment to the faculty of the Herbert H. Lehman College of the City University of New York in 1968.
+Kay received a permanent appointment to the Herbert H. Lehman College of the City University of New York faculty in 1968.
 That year, the Atlanta Symphony commissioned him to write a piece for them.
 Theater Set premiered on September 26, 1968.

 Kay's last major work was an opera titled Frederick Douglass, which he completed in 1991.
 "I have nothing especially other than its expressive content."
 He often wrote in a neoclassical style with modern harmonies, like Prokofiev, Shostakovich, and Kabalevsky, who worked in the Soviet Union.
-Still, he could just as easily write in an atonal idiom.
+Still, he could just as quickly quickly an atonal idiom.
 Kay's mature style, according to Eileen Southern in the New Grove Dictionary of American Music, "is characterized by taut but warm melodies, complex polyphony, vibrant harmonic and orchestral coloring, and rhythmic diversity."
 Kay benefited from the multitude of achievements of William Grant Still.
 With more formal education, Kay could open doors in the academic world that his predecessor could not.

 When Still died in 1978, he became the bridge between the self-taught African American composer of European styles and an academic community in the United States.
 Ulysses S. Kay was one of the most outstanding composers of twentieth-century classical idioms.
 He died on May 20, 1995, at home in Teaneck, New Jersey.